zotya/eea.annotator/README.rst

 Main features
 =============

-1. Inline comments on document's text
+1. Inline comments on any webpage.
-2. Workflow aware
-3. Possibility to toggle on/off, to easily read the text without the "highlighting noise".
+2. Portal types aware.
+Possibility to enable inline comments only for certain content types.
+3. Workflow aware.
+Possibility to enable inline comments only for certain workflow states.
+4. Dexterity aware.
+It works also with dexterity content-types.
+5. Contextually disable inline comments.

 Install
 =======